godeploy/PL-100/Instructions/Labs/lab03-canvas-app.md

 ### Exercise 1: Create canvas application

-In this exercise, you will import a solution with shared components, create a view for the problem report entity, and create a canvas application.
+In this exercise, you will import a solution with shared components, create a view for the problem report Table, and create a canvas application.

 #### Task 1: Import component library solution